ilyaivanov/AwesomeListApp/README.md

 - index.js - entry point for the mobile app

 ### Commands
-- **yarn run awesome** creates parsed tokens from the markdown.
+- **yarn run load** to fetch, parse and save remote github awesome lists.
+Products of this command are committed into VCS for simplicity.

 ### Notes
-Everything is commited into VCS, even cli products.
-Not the best practice, but makes unit testing on CI easier.
+Tokens will always be committed, since I don't have control over remove md files.
+If I won't commit them, I don't have reliable build.
+Parsed data might be ignored in the future.

 ### Brief Roadmap for the AwesomeList app

-☐ **v0.1** Initial spike to test full cycle
+☑ **v0.1** Initial spike to test full cycle

 ☐ **v0.2** Add 2st level of navigation for one simple list.